Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Refraction-in-HDRP.md

 - Light first travels through air, then through the Material, and then through air again.
 This means that the algorithm calculates light deviation at both interfaces with the Material: air to Material, and Material to air.
 - A simple shape can approximate the surface of the object.
 This shape is defined in the [Refraction Model](#RefractionModel).

-The refraction model is used to determine the deviated light direction and the distance that light travels within the Material.
+HDRP uses the refraction model to determine the deviated light direction and the distance that light travels within the Material.
 HDRP then ray cast against a probe proxy volume ([Proxy Raycasting](Reflection-Proxy-Volume.html))  to find the hit point of the refracted light ray.

 ## Using Refraction